oj-sec/fishfactory/README.md

 # Fishfactory

 Fishfactory is a utility for extracting intelligence from phishing URLs.
 Fishfactory is intended to automate the low hanging fruit intelligence pivots for credential phishing infrastructure ([T1566.002](https://attack.mitre.org/techniques/T1566/002/) + [T1078](https://attack.mitre.org/techniques/T1078/)) to give users insight into the mechanics and scope of phishing attacks impacting them.

 # Features

 - Standard functions:
-	- conducts post-javascript execution reconnaissance of lure pages to obtain a screenshot and basic details such as SSL certificate and favicon
+	- conducts post-JavaScript execution reconnaissance of lure pages to obtain a screenshot and basic details such as SSL certificate and favicon
 	- walks back phishing URLs to find open directories and ZIP phishing kits
 		- processes files in kits to identify PHP mailers, direct writes to credential stores and Telegram bots
 			- downloads any credential stores found & processes victim emails